sigdeletras/odoo/README.md

 ## Manifest

+__manifest__.py

-__manifest__.py, the manifest of your module, including for instance its title, description and data files to load
+The manifest ofthe module, including for instance its title, description and data files to load.

 ![Module](/img/01_module_manifest.png)